lifepillar/ASUnit/README.md

 #### Example

-The following is complete self-contained example that tests a hypothetical script to manipulate hexadecimal strings:
+The following is a complete self-contained example that tests hypothetical script objects for manipulating hexadecimal strings:

     on makeHexString(aString)
       script